Is It OK to Hug Your Dog?

 In the field of developmental psychology it's well understood that humans hugging other humans, like in the case of a mother hugging her child, increases the hormone called oxytocin.
 Associated with feelings of love and attachment in humans, oxytocin has been called the "love hormone" and the "social bond" hormone.
 Studies have shown that when a dog and human interact in a positive way, oxytocin levels in both increase.

-However, there are also studies that demonstrate for a dog, interacting with a favorite human may increase oxytocin levels, but a hug (or restraint) from that same person may actually cause fear, stress, and tonic immobility.
+However, there are also studies that demonstrate for a dog, interacting with a favorite human may increase oxytocin levels, but a hug (which your dog might actually interpret as a restraint) from that same person may actually cause fear, stress, and tonic immobility.
 And when a dog feels significant fear and stress, they are more likely to bite.

 To Hug or Not To Hug

-The answer to the question of hugging starts with understanding what we mean when we say “hug.”
-“Yes, your dog may leap into your lap and kiss your face, cuddle against your neck, and beg you to rub her belly,” Patricia McConnel, PhD, and professor emeritus says in her blog The Other End of the Leash.
-“But that’s not ‘hugging.’
-In my experience, many dogs don’t enjoy having a human move one or two arms around their shoulders and squeeze.
-That’s the hug we are talking about.”
+The answer to the question of hugging starts with understanding what we mean when we say "hug," like we humans do with each other.
+"Yes, your dog may leap into your lap and kiss your face, cuddle against your neck, and beg you to rub her belly," Patricia McConnel, PhD, and professor emeritus says in her blog The Other End of the Leash.
+"But that's not 'hugging.'
+In my experience, many dogs don't enjoy having a human move one or two arms around their shoulders and squeeze.
+That's the hug we are talking about."

 "Do some dogs like hugs?
 Maybe, but they're the exception," Novack says.
 "When dogs don't like something and politely ask for space over and over again to no avail, they're likely to escalate their communication to growling or biting.
 I don't want dogs to be stressed, and I don't want humans to get bitten.
 For most dogs, hugs are stressful."

 What to Do (and Don’t Do) Instead